 For families working with a tight budget, eating healthy can sometimes be low on the priority list.
 Consistently eating fresh, nutritious food doesn’t have to break the bank—but it does require some planning.
 Creating a grocery list can help you plan out your week, keep you accountable and discourage impulsive buys.

-Check out some of our recommended superfoods that will maximize your nutrition without maxing out your credit card.
+Check out some of these ways to maximize your nutrition without maxing out your credit card.

 Dairy products like milk, yogurt and cheese are a great staple grocery because of the many important nutrients they provide.
-By eating 2-3 sources daily, dairy supplies our bodies with protein, vitamin D and calcium, which are important for building muscle and keeping your bones healthy.
+It’s recommended to at 2-3 sources daily.
+Dairy supplies our bodies with protein, vitamin D and calcium, which are important for building muscle and keeping your bones healthy.

 Protein is an essential component of a healthy diet because of its role in building and preserving our muscle tissue.
 Meat is most people’s primary source of protein but can also be expensive.

 Eggs, beans, peanut butter and soy-based proteins like tofu or tempeh are all healthy protein sources to use throughout the week alongside your normal meat servings.

 Whole grains are an important carbohydrate source because of the benefits their fiber content provides.
-Buying foods like oatmeal, pasta and brown rice in bulk provides these grains at cheaper prices.
+Buying foods like oatmeal, pasta and brown rice in bulk can help you get these grains at cheaper prices.
 Luckily, these aren’t quick to expire, so you won’t run the risk of wasting them.

 Check out the USDA’s Seasonal Produce Guide or ask your local grocery store associate for assistance with picking in-season fruits and veggies.
 By being flexible and incorporating these foods into your weekly menu, you can get the most bang for your buck from produce.